Lambertville, NJ: Best Weekend Getaway for Stressed out New Yorkers

 Guest Room at The Lambertville House

-- The Inn at Lambertville Station.
-It is a full service 45 room hotel right in the middle of town (and only two short blocks from where the New York bus drops you off).
+- The Inn at Lambertville Station is a full service 45 room hotel right in the middle of town (and only two short blocks from where the New York bus drops you off).
 It's a perfect jumping off place for everything and best of all they have a number of specially priced weekend packages that are really a terrific bargain.
 Plus if you drive, there is a big parking lot and lots of walking paths nearby.

 - The Lambertville House Hotel offers European elegance, superb service and every amenity you can imagine right in the heart of town.
 It is expensive, but worth every penny.
 Plus they too offer some very special weekend getaway deals.